jbumbe/EdgewarePlusPlus/README.md

 •+0.5-0.25 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 5.2**

+Small version while I mentally prepare for what i'm planning to do next...

+•*Added feature to change icon file per pack.
+Uses "icon.ico" in the resources folder if there's one there, and default if not*

+•*More tooltips!!!*

+•*Added all of the currently added features to the top of the readme because honestly who wants to scroll down this far to get to the good stuff (is this even worth putting in the patch notes?)*

 **Version 5.1**